morrownr/USB-WiFi/home/Recommended_Adapters_for_Kali_Linux.md

 that do an excellent job of supporting monitor mode.
 This list of adapters is based on many conversations and a lot of testing.
-There are other adapters that may work but this list is designed to be a list of the best adapters that are available for purchase at this time.
+There are other adapters that may work but this list is designed to be a list of the best adapters that are available for purchase new at this time at reasonable prices.

 Note: The adapter that meets your needs can depend on exactly what you plan to do so asking questions is a good idea.